Skip to main content

 What an Area Agency on Aging can do

 An AAA is not a cash grant office.
 It is a local aging-service hub.
-Staff can help you figure out what you need, explain basic eligibility, plan for long-term care, support family caregivers, help with insurance and legal paperwork, and connect you with local providers.
+Staff can help you understand what you need, explain basic eligibility, plan for long-term care, support family caregivers, help with insurance and legal paperwork, and connect you with local providers.

-The South Carolina Department on Aging works with the 10 regional AAAs and local organizations to help older adults remain in their homes and communities.
-The SCDOA about page says Older Americans Act services generally serve adults age 60 or older and adults age 18 or older with a disability, but exact age rules can vary by program.
+The South Carolina Department on Aging works with the 10 regional AAAs and local organizations.
+The SCDOA about page says Older Americans Act services generally serve adults age 60 or older and adults age 18 or older with a disability, but exact rules can vary by program.

 Meals and food support

-What it helps with: Senior nutrition programs may offer group meals at senior centers or meal sites, home-delivered meals for homebound older adults, nutrition education, and referrals to other food programs.
-South Carolina says meal services reach older adults in all 46 counties through the Senior Nutrition Program.
+What it helps with: Senior nutrition programs may offer group meals at senior centers or meal sites, home-delivered meals for homebound older adults, nutrition education, and food referrals.
+South Carolina says the Senior Nutrition Program reaches older adults in all 46 counties.

 Who may qualify: Group meals are generally for adults age 60 or older.
 A spouse of any age may also qualify when eating with an eligible participant.
 Some people with disabilities may qualify in meal-site housing settings.
 Home-delivered meals usually require a homebound need or similar local screen.

-Where to apply: Call your AAA or GetCareSC.
+Where to apply: Call your AAA, county council on aging, or senior center.
 Ask for congregate meals, home-delivered meals, and food-box referrals.
-If you need groceries before the meal program starts, call 2-1-1 and ask for food pantries near your ZIP code.
+If you need groceries before a meal route starts, call 2-1-1 and ask for food pantries near your ZIP code.

 Reality check: South Carolina says eligible participants are not charged for senior meals, but voluntary donations are welcome.
 A person should not be denied a meal because they cannot or do not donate.
-Do not assume a meal route can start the same week.
-Ask how long the wait is and whether there is a short-term food option.
+Do not assume a meal route can start this week.
+Our food programs guide lists other food paths.

 Transportation and daily support

-What it helps with: AAAs can refer older adults to rides for doctor visits, senior centers, grocery trips, pharmacy stops, and other essential needs.
-Some regions also connect people with help for chores, minor home safety needs, adult day care, or daily support.
+What it helps with: AAAs and councils on aging can refer older adults to rides for doctor visits, senior centers, grocery trips, pharmacy stops, and other essential needs.
+Some regions also connect people with chores, adult day care, minor home safety help, or daily support.

 Who may qualify: Rules depend on the county, funding source, trip purpose, age, disability status, and whether the person has other ride options.
 Medical rides may follow different rules from shopping or senior center rides.